vchen-98/uber_pipeline/README.md

 2. Create our ERD in Lucid
 3. Separate and clean our dataset in Pandas.
 4. Set up Google Cloud Console
+5. Use Google Cloud VM to host our data
+6. Set up our data pipeline and transformer in Mage

 Technology Used:
 Programming Language - Python